ellakcy/admin-theme/README.md

 # Ellakcy admin Theme
-An Bootstrap 4 html/css theme for admin Panels.
+An Bootstrap 4 html/css theme for admin Panels, aiming to offer feature-rich utilities.

 ## Installation and preview: